Learnable Weight Initialization for Volumetric Medical Image Segmentation: Method

 \subsubsection{Step I- Weight Initialization through Self-supervision}

 Our approach injects structural and contextual consistency within the transformer architecture through the self-supervised objectives.
-To effectively capture the underlying patterns in the volumetric Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) data, we transform the given input volume $\mathbf{X}$ using our proposed transformation module (Fig. \ref{fig:main_demo}).
+To effectively capture the underlying patterns in the volumetric CT or MRI data, we transform the given input volume $\mathbf{X}$ using our proposed transformation module (Fig. \ref{fig:main_demo}).